f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab2.rst

 Lab 2: Permitting traffic to pass to virtual servers
 ====================================================

-Create An ACL to allow web traffic and SSH
+Create an ACL to allow web traffic and SSH
 ------------------------------------------

 The rules created in this section allow basic connectivity to the resources.